IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/valid-opportunity-codes.md

 ![opportunity code field](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/opportunity%20code%20field.png)

-## What is a Valid Opportunity code?
+## What is a Valid Opportunity Code?

 Technical Sellers - All IBM Sales Cloud opportunity codes that are not in a "lost" sales stage are considered valid opportunity codes.